 Even if these don’t apply to you, small businesses that work directly with clients and customers usually benefit from commercial general liability insurance, also known as a CGL policy.
 This insurance policy can keep your company financially stable if you’re sued by a customer or competitor.

 Because general liability insurance provides such important coverage, most small business owners buy the policy right after they start their business.

 General liability insurance provides coverage for common liability claims from third parties (people outside your business).

-This policy covers your legal defense costs if someone sues over a bodily injury, property damage, or advertising injury.
+Commercial general liability insurance covers legal defense costs if someone sues over a bodily injury, property damage, or advertising injury.
 Your CGL policy can pay for everything from hiring a lawyer to court-ordered judgments and settlements.

 Read more about what general liability insurance covers.

 Generally not, but states may mandate it for certain industries like construction.
 While general liability insurance isn’t typically required by law, it’s still likely required by your landlord, mortgage company, or clients.